The Load> Wind command enables the user to define static wind load cases (W1 - W10) by generating wind pressure:

 Load> Static Analysis Sets> modify analysis set:

-AutoPIPE 11.02.00.08 and higher: Wind loads defined in the model can be applied to that structural member.
+AutoPIPE 11.02.00.08 and higher: Wind loads defined in the model can be applied to structural members.

 AutoPIPE 11.01.xx and lower: Beam members are not subjected to wind loads, enhancement has been logged, (135281).